 Optionally link the reversal back to it's original course-class code to deduct this amount from the class income.
 This will also make the invoice show in the class budget tab.

-Click OK to save the adjustment to the invoice line, and repeat the process for each additional invoice line you want to reverse.
+Repeat the process for each additional invoice line you want to reverse.

 Remove the check box from the 'send email' option if you do not want a copy of this adjustment to be sent to the payer.

 Ensure the balance of the new invoice/credit note is as you expect before choosing save.
 You can not edit the invoice/credit note after saving it.

 Example 13.3.
 How to create a manual credit note

 Begin by opening the Invoice window.
 In the bottom right hand corner is a plus button.
 Click it.

 In the new Invoice record window, type the name of the contact you wish to give the credit note/refund too.
 The contact needs to already exist within onCourse.